Table of Contents

 We usually prefer to wait at least for a week after the root canal procedure.
 This gives ample time for the dentist to observe how teeth are responding to root canal treatment.
 If everything goes well, we advise patients to go for a crown after one week.

-But, few patients might miss the appointments after one week.
+But, a few patients might miss the appointments after one week.
 This could turn out to be challenging for the patients and dentists.

-A root canal treated teeth lacks nutrient supply.
+Root canal-treated teeth lack nutrient supply.
 As a result, the teeth become non-vital and brittle.
-Such teeth cannot bear extreme stress and often gets chipped off.
-A crown in such conditions can act as a protective layer around the teeth.
+Such teeth cannot bear extreme stress and often get chipped off.
+A crown in such conditions can act as a protective layer around the teeth.Â

-Root canal treated teeth without a crown can break during eating.
+Root canal-treated teeth without a crown can break during eating.
 It can lead to re-infection.

 Root abnormalities (accessory canals, curved roots)